feature-sh/docs/contents/README.md

 ![Sign in or start your free trial](.gitbook/assets/feature\_signin.png)

 4\) After signing in, **you're done**!
-You can see every deals that have been created with Feature bot.
+You can see every deal that have been created with Feature bot.

 ![Feature's deals page](.gitbook/assets/feature\_deals.png)